 Hercules, on the other hand, is a big name in mythology.
 He is this muscular, tan and adventurous man who never quit.
 Yet, to my surprise, his life is a tragedy.
 He suffers from anger management issues.
 He even massacred his family before completing the 12 impossible tasks ordered by King Eurystheus.

-All in all, this storybook is worth for keeps.
-I’m planning to re-read it but I’m not sure when.
+All in all, this storybook is worth for keeps with its companion, PERCY JACKSON & THE GREEK GODS.
+I’m planning to re-read but I’m not sure when.